thinkshout/ts_recipes/solr_local_install/README.md

 	* solr port: 8983
 	* solr path: /solr/\<name\_of\_site\> (e.g. /solr/site1)
 5. Leave the Basic HTTP Authentication and Advanced sections blank, and save your settings.

+## Conflicts with Pantheon's pantheon_apachesolr module
+Once you enable the pantheon_apachesolr module it overrides any connection info for any solr server used.
+You will need to disable pantheon_apachesolr to have a local solr server work.